carbon-language/carbon-lang/docs/guides/glossary.md

 ## namespace

-A _namespace_ is TODO
+A _namespace_ groups entities for use in code, and may be nested.
+For example, given a name path of `Geometry.Circle`, `Geometry` is a namespace for `Circle`.

 ## package

-A _package_ is a group of libraries, and a standard unit for distribution.
+A _package_ is a group of libraries in Carbon, and is the standard unit for distribution.
+The package name also serves as the root namespace for all name paths in its libraries.
 The package name should be a single, globally-unique identifier.
 For example, given `package Geometry;` in a file, `Geometry` is the package.